-Coral beaches, lazy palms and vivid reefs under turquoise water; there are few places in the world that does tropical perfection like Fiji.
+Coral beaches, lazy palms and vivid reefs under turquoise water; few places in the world do tropical perfection quite like Fiji.
 The country offers adrenaline-pumping activities and serene relaxation in equal measure, making it a favourite for families, honeymooners and everyone in between.

-However, travellers should remember that travelling to Fiji presents a number of dangers.
-Cyclones, reef scratches, and even food poisoning after a bad buffet meal can all threaten to turn your tropical getaway into a holiday to forget.
+However, travellers should remember that a tropical holiday can present several dangers, which is why travel insurance for Fiji is so important.
+Natural disasters like cyclones, adventure mishaps like scratches from a coral reef, and even food poisoning after a bad buffet meal can all threaten to turn your Fijian getaway into a holiday to forget.

-Great travel insurance is essential to protect yourself on holiday, and understanding what you’re covered for is the best way to avoid unexpected costs.
+Great travel insurance is essential to protect yourself on holiday, and understanding what you’re covered for in Fiji is the best way to avoid unexpected costs.

 If you’re visiting Fiji during the summer months when cyclones are most likely to occur, it’s important that you carefully monitor weather forecasts when planning your trip.

-If your prepaid travel arrangements (such as flights, accommodation and excursions) need to be changed or cancelled because of an unexpected natural disaster in Fiji, and your insurance started before the event occurred, there is cover under the TravelCare policy if you need to cancel or change the dates of your prepaid travel plans.
+If your prepaid travel arrangements (such as flights, accommodation and excursions) need to be changed or cancelled because of an unexpected natural disaster in Fiji, and your insurance started before the event occurred, our International Comprehensive policy can offer cover if you need to cancel or change the dates of your prepaid travel plans.

-If you are stuck overseas for more than 12 hours because your flight has been delayed or cancelled due to the unexpected event, we can cover the cost of any additional equivalent expense type, included scheduled transport and accommodation and living expenses incurred while you are waiting to return home.
+If you are stuck overseas for more than 12 hours because your flight has been delayed or cancelled due to an unexpected event, our International Comprehensive policy can offer cover for any additional equivalent expense type, including scheduled transport and accommodation and living expenses incurred while you are waiting to return home.

 If your insurance started after the natural disaster has occurred, you won’t be covered for any alteration costs incurred as a result of the natural disaster, such as cancelling or changing your original flight.
-However, you will still be covered for other unexpected events in accordance with your policy, such as having your personal belongings stolen or injuring yourself overseas.
+However, our International Comprehensive policy can still offer cover for other unexpected events in accordance with your policy, such as having your personal belongings stolen or injuring yourself overseas.

-Am I covered for medical emergencies and hospital bills?
+Am I covered for medical emergencies and hospital bills in Fiji?

-Does my insurance cover extreme sports in Fiji?
+Does my insurance cover adventure sports in Fiji?

-We understand that extreme activities are all part of an unforgettable holiday in Fiji, which is why our TravelCare policy insures you for unlimited medical expenses and evacuation if required.
+We understand that adventure activities are all part of an unforgettable holiday in Fiji, which is why our international travel policies offer cover for many adventure activities in Fiji.

 How to avoid getting sick in Fiji

+Like any destination, there’s always a chance you might fall ill with food poising in Fiji.
 If you’re eating from the resort buffet, you should use your best judgement to avoid contaminated food.
-To avoid food poisoning from the buffet, remember to:
+To avoid food poisoning, remember to: